RuheeRajwani/FamilySite-1/README.md

 Rajwani Family web site version 1.

+This website is about the Rajwani family.
+Includes personal profiles, vacations and a contact us form.

 To try it out, just open the index.html in any browser.

 1. Only uses html and css.